A Short Story About the Power of the Metronome

 Honestly I always use my phone.
 Lately Ive been using (Drumbeats) Its free.
 And it comes with a ton of drumbeats and different speeds you can set it to.

 Ultimately look around and find one you LIKE.
 If you dont like its appearance you’re probably not gonna use it.
-Just like if you dont like the way your girlfriend looks you’re probably gonna break up with her sooner or later.
+Just like if you dont like the way your wardrobe looks you’re probably gonna change it up sooner or later.

 How to Use a Metronome